omrilahav/omrilahav/README.md

 Along the way, I’ve **published patents and research papers** exploring how AI can tackle **complex cybersecurity challenges**, turning cutting-edge ideas into **real-world impact**.

-I’m fascinated by how we can **learn from nature and biology** to shape technology—tapping into billions of years of intelligence to build a safer, more resilient digital world.
+I’m fascinated by how we can **learn from nature and biology** to shape technology into billions of years of intelligence to build a safer, more resilient digital world.

 ### 🚀 Currently Building: **Cylestio**